 1. Robert Welch Signature Carving Set: £85, Robert Welch

-This brand’s award-winning knives are favoured by top chefs including Nathan Outlaw and this set, made from top-quality German stainless steel, doesn’t disappoint, making light work of even the largest roasts.
+This brand’s award-winning knives are favoured by top chefs including Nathan Outlaw and this set, made from top-quality German stainless steel, doesn’t disappoint, making light work of even the biggest roasts.
 The ergonomic handles fit beautifully into the hand, while the long, ultra-sharp edge means you can produce fine, delicate slices with ease.

 2. Analon Advanced Carving Set: £45, John Lewis